Skip navigation

 Sole traders vs limited companies

 If you’re a sole trader, having a business bank account isn’t a requirement.
-It is a recruitment for limited companies though – you’ll need to have a separate account so that you can legally hold the money as a separate entity to your personal finances.
+It's a requirement for limited companies though – you’ll need to have a separate account so that you can legally hold the money as a separate entity to your personal finances.

 If you haven’t yet set yourself up as a sole trader or limited company, check out our other blogs on how to do so.